-Pittsburgh Sexual Assault Lawyer | Worgul Law Firm
+Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 Call (412) 281-2146 today

-Pennsylvania Sexual Assault Laws
+Sexual Assault in Pennsylvania

 Sexual assault is defined and prohibited in 18 Pa.
 Code §3124.1.

 Essentially, sexual assault is engaging in any non-consensual sex act when the circumstances do not fit the definitions of rape or involuntary deviate sexual intercourse.
-Prosecutors may choose to charge you with sexual assault if they do not have enough evidence to prove all of the necessary elements of a rape or IDSI crime, but have enough evidence to prove you perpetrated a sex act against one or more victims without their consent.
+Prosecutors may choose to charge you with sexual assault if they do not have enough evidence to prove all the necessary elements of a rape or IDSI crime but have enough evidence to prove you perpetrated a sex act against one or more victims without their consent.
 It does not matter what a victim’s gender is – a person of any gender can sexually assault another person of any gender.

 Sexual Assault vs. Rape